wheel-sh/wheel-agent/README.md

 You need a running OpenShift cluster where you have cluster-admin rights.

-If you do not have a cluster, you can test and develop the following options:
+If you don't have a cluster, you can use the following options for development or testing:
 * Minishift (provides an OpenShift Cluster locally) https://docs.okd.io/latest/minishift/getting-started/installing.html
 * All-in-one cluster (How to get a 'real' cluster on one server running) https://blog.openshift.com/openshift-all-in-one-aio-for-labs-and-fun/

 ### Installing

 First the necessary Git config repository must be created.
-Here is an example repository that can be used as a basis for now:
+Here is an example repository that can be used to start for now:

 https://github.com/wheel-sh/demo-cluster-config